Cillers-com/bluetext/polytope/intro.md

 Add to `.gitignore`:
 ```
-.values_and_secrets.sh
+values_and_secrets.sh
 ```

-This allows users to create `.values_and_secrets.sh` with real values locally without committing them.
+This allows users to create `values_and_secrets.sh` with real values locally without committing them.